Work with us

 |Information-theoretic security||Quantum Readout of Physical Unclonable Functions, Quantum Cryptography||Boris Skoric|

-We cover most of these aspects extensively in our teaching as well, including courses on offensive computer security at the bachelor and master's levels, as well as comprehensive courses on Principles of data protection, attack engineering (Hacker's Hut), Verification of Security Protocols, and Physical Aspects of Digital Security, among several others.
+We cover most of these aspects extensively in our teaching as well, including courses on offensive computer security at the bachelor and master's levels, as well as comprehensive courses on Principles of data protection, Attack Engineering and Cybercrime, Verification of Security Protocols, and Physical Aspects of Digital Security, Advanced Network Security, among several others.

 We are also developing the BlackHat's Lab (B-LAB) as a platform to test nation state-level exploits, surveillance platforms, and advanced attack vectors.
 The lab also has an IoT interface to test new (and existing) attacks against the ever-growing IoT world.

-Find more details on the navigation bar on the left, or contact us for specific enquiries.
+Find more details on the navigation bar on the left, or contact us for specific inquiries.
 You can also follow us on Twitter.

 P.O.
 Box 513